Metropolitanate of Montenegro and the Littoral: Metropolitanate of Montenegro and Brda

-During the long reign of Prince and (from 1910) King Nikola I Petrović (1860–1918), who was a Serbian patriot, rising political aspirations of his government included not only the securing of the Serbian throne for his dynasty, but also the renewal of the old Serbian Patriarchate of Peć.
+During the long reign of Prince and (from 1910) King Nicholas, who was a Serb patriot, rising political aspirations of his government included not only the securing of the Serbian throne for his dynasty, but also the renewal of the old Serbian Patriarchate of Peć.
 On the occasion of the elevation of Montenegro to the rank of Kingdom, in 1910, the prime minister of Montenegro, Lazar Tomanović, stated: The Metropolitanate of Cetinje is the only Saint Sava's episcopal seat which has been preserved without interruption to this day, and as such it represents the lawful throne and a descendant of the Patriarchate of Peć.
-Such aspirations were strengthened after the liberation of Peć during the successful enlargement of state territory of Montenegro in 1912, when another eparchy was created for several annexed territories that until then belonged to the Eparchy of Raška and Prizren.
+Such aspirations were strengthened after the liberation of Peć during the territorial expansion of Montenegro in 1912, when another eparchy was created for several annexed territories that until then belonged to the Eparchy of Raška and Prizren.
 Its regions annexed to Montenegro were reorganized as the new Eparchy of Peć (1913).
 From that time, the Holy Synod started to function in full capacity, with three bishops.